 The duodenal switch is a procedure that combines the stomach reconfiguration of the sleeve gastrectomy with a re-routing of the intestine that is typically performed during gastric bypass surgery.
 One of the less common weight-loss surgeries performed in Australia, the duodenal switch may be used as a gastric sleeve revision.
 Whether or not a duodenal switch is suitable for gastric sleeve revision depends on the patient, the operating surgeon, and the complications faced after the original gastric sleeve surgery.

 A gastric bypass is another effective solution that may provide a solution for when the gastric sleeve procedure was unsuccessful.
 Safer than the duodenal switch, only minor mineral absorption can occur with gastric bypass surgery.
-The procedure involves removing the top portion of the stomach and joining it to the oesophagus with the lower portion.
+The gastric bypass procedure involves removing the top portion of the stomach and joining it to the oesophagus with the lower portion.

 When someone asks, “can you get a second gastric sleeve?” they are referring to what’s known as a re-sleeve.
 Typically performed laparoscopically, re-sleeve surgery is one of the most common and safest options for gastric sleeve revision.
 A re-sleeve procedure involves reducing the size of the gastric pouch further.
 The main issue faced by those who undergo re-sleeve surgery is that the stomach could potentially stretch out again if the patient does not make drastic changes to behaviours and eating habits.